gryf/sdpy/README.rst

 * ``basedir`` - optional path to the dictionary files, saves typing whole path
 * ``use-section-name`` - false by default, forces sections name to be used instead of name field
+* ``find-recursively-dir`` - instead of manually adding dicts one by one, scan provided directory for dictionary files
 * ``filebase`` - mandatory filename of the database (without extensions like ``.idx``, ``.dict``, ``.dict.dz``, ``.ifo``)
 * ``name`` - optional name of the dictionary.
 If omitted, name will be obtained